 - City of Ottawa 2015.
 2014 Annual Development Report.
 Accessed April 11, 2016.

 - Local IDEAs - The Changing Economic Structure of Canadian Cities, Tara Vinodrai, University of Waterloo, 2012.
 Ottawa industrial structure report.
 Accessed April 11, 2016.

-Based on 2015 data, Ottawa's median household income was the second highest among nine of Canada's largest cities.
+Based on 2017 data, Ottawa’s median household income was the highest among nine of Canada’s largest cities.
 This reflects the presence of the federal government as a major employer, and relatively high levels of educational attainment.
-Moreover, the median income of the top-ranking city, Calgary, was only marginally higher.

 Households in this scenario refer to Census Families and Individuals.
 Families are comprised of: